-For the occasional installation of structural rivets, manual tools are your most cost-effective option, subject to purchasing a quality tool.
+For the occasional installation of Orlock structural rivets, manual tools are your most cost-effective option, subject to purchasing a quality tool.
 They work by adding the rivet to the end of the tool, squeezing the handles, and retracting the tool from the now applied rivet.
 Some of the pros include: Inexpensive, easy to use, great for the handy person.
 Cons: They require physical force.

 What are the advantages of Orlock structural rivets?

-Structural rivets are renowned for their strength and are the superior option compared to most other fasteners, key advantages include:
+Orlock rivets are renowned for their strength and are the superior option compared to most other fasteners, key advantages include: